School of Law

 Professor Moberly has served as a Commissioner on the Arkansas Alternative Dispute Resolution Commission; has chaired the Alternative Dispute Resolution and Labor Law Sections of the Association of American Law Schools; and was an executive board member of the Labor Law Group and the U.S. Branch of the International Society for Labor Law & Social Security.

-He is a member of the National Academy of Arbitrators (Board of Governors, 2008-11; Executive Committee, 2008-09; former Chair, Southeast Region); a Fellow of The College of Labor and Employment Lawyers; a life member of the Labor & Employment Relations Association; a charter member of the Association for Conflict Resolution; an honorary member of the American College of Civil Trial Mediators; a member of the American Arbitration Association; and a member of the American, Arkansas, Florida (faculty affiliate), Tennessee, and Wisconsin Bar Associations.
+He is a member of the National Academy of Arbitrators (Vice President, 2014-present; Board of Governors, 2008-11; Executive Committee, 2008-09; former Chair, Southeast Region); a Fellow of The College of Labor and Employment Lawyers; a life member of the Labor & Employment Relations Association; a charter member of the Association for Conflict Resolution; an honorary member of the American College of Civil Trial Mediators; a member of the American Arbitration Association; and a member of the American, Arkansas, Florida (faculty affiliate), Tennessee, and Wisconsin Bar Associations.
 He also serves as co-adviser of the student Employment & Labor Law Society.